 Keybindings / command reference

-Note: it's recommended that you don't re-use the same key in both the mouse action keys and the keymap -- it could result in unexpected or confusing program behavior.
-In v0.4 preview: if a key is present in the overlay at the current grid level, as well as a keybinding here, the overlay will take precedence.
+Note: if a key is present in the overlay at the current grid level, as well as a keybinding in the keymap, the overlay will take precedence.

 Key names